Nico59000/Zstandard-splitter/README.md

 The script uses POSIX shell syntax and `getopts` for short options.
 Compression programs and several practical utilities are external to POSIX.
 The convenience aliases `--help` and `--engines`, binary-size suffixes such as `GiB`, and some compressor-specific options are extensions documented by the script and manual page.

-No software license has been assigned in this package.
+A MIT Licence has been assigned in this package.
 Distribution and reuse terms must be defined by the copyright holder before public release.